salehjg/DGCNN-on-FPGA/readme.md

 This repository contains the code base for Xilinx SDAccel FPGA implementation of official DGCNN model.

 # Build System
-As easy it is to use SDx GUI, it is recommended to use provided cmake scripts to run synthesis and build the binaries for both FPGA and the host.
+As easy as it is to use SDx GUI, it is recommended to use provided cmake scripts to run synthesis and build the binaries for both FPGA and the host.

 # How to...
 ## 1. Build Host